alryaz/hass-component-yandex-smart-home/README.md

 [Yandex API documentation](https://yandex.ru/dev/dialogs/alice/doc/smart-home/concepts/device-types-docpage/) by comparing sets of capabilities expected from default and target domains.
 Very common custom exposure would be rendering a `switch` entity (example above) as a `socket`.

+Alternative way to override device type is to use `yandex_type` entity attribute.
+Enable expert configuration mode in HomeAssistant and open `Customize` menu.
+From there you will be able to add a custom attribute.
+The preference, however, will be given to the option provided in the addon configuration; therefore, if you have custom type specified using both methods above, the former will be provided to Yandex.

 ### Room/Area support &mdash; `room` option
 Entities that have not got rooms explicitly set and that have been placed in Home Assistant areas will return